Yang Family Teaching Lineage of Dimitri Mougdis

 Excerpts from: The Essence and Applications of Taijiquan, translated by Louis Swaim.

 Yeung Sau Chung: 4th Generation Grandmaster (1910-1985)

 Yang Shou Chung began training in his family's style of t'ai chi ch'uan (taijiquan) at age 8.
-By age 14 he had begun to work with his father as a teaching assistant and at age 19 he was already teaching government officials around china.
-In 1949 he fled to Hong Kong where he stayed for the remainder of his life teaching privately mostly out of his home on Lockhart Road on Hong Kong Island.
-He appointed three disciples: Ip Tai Tak (1st and Chief Disciple (Hong Kong), Gin Soon Chu (2nd Disciple, U.S.), Chu King Hung (3rd Disciple, Europe).
+By age 14 he had begun to work with his father as a teaching assistant and at age 19 he was already teaching government officials around China.
+In 1949, he fled to Hong Kong, where he stayed for the remainder of his life teaching privately mostly out of his home on Lockhart Road on Hong Kong Island.
+He appointed three disciples: Ip Tai Tak (1st and Chief Disciple (Hong Kong), Gin Soon Chu (2nd Disciple, U.S.), and Chu King Hung (3rd Disciple, Europe).

 Gin Soon Chu: 5th Generation Grandmaster (1932-2019)